Lysol maker: Please don’t drink our cleaning products

 The CDC recommends using soap and water or bleach to kill the virus.
 Rubbing alcohol that's at least 70% alcohol will also kill it on surfaces; 60% for your hands.

+As for how the summer might impact the virus, members of an influential National Academy of Sciences committee told the White House earlier this month that it doesn't look like the coronavirus will go away once the weather warms up.

+“There is some evidence to suggest that (coronavirus) may transmit less efficiently in environments with higher ambient temperature and humidity; however, given the lack of host immunity globally, this reduction in transmission efficiency may not lead to a significant reduction in disease spread without the concomitant adoption of major public health interventions,” the panel wrote, noting that the virus continued to spread in countries experiencing warm weather.

-Copyright 2020 by Cable News Network, Inc., a WarnerMedia Company.
+The-CNN-Wire ™ & © 2020 Cable News Network, Inc., a WarnerMedia Company, and WJXT News4Jax.
 All rights reserved.